Skip to content

 • Power off the VM to be migrated.

-Steps to detach RDM disks in vmware
+Steps to detach RDM disks in VMware:

-Detach RDM Disk in vmware
+Detach RDM Disk in VMware

-4. Patch RDM Disk With Required Fields
+4. Patch RDM Disk with the Required Fields

 Terminal window